How to Write a Great Father of the Bride Speech (With Wording Ideas)

 3. Talk about your bond with your daughter.

-Consider incorporating memorable moments from years past into your speech to paint a picture of your daughter, like examples of what makes her special and how she's evolved into the person she is today.
 "Use this writing opportunity to express your love for your daughter and the special bond that you share now and will always share," says wedding planner Lynne Goldberg of Ms. Wedding Planner in South Florida, New York and Las Vegas.
 "Let her know that even though she is starting a new life, you will always be there for her."
+If you're stuck on what to mention, Falcon recommends writing about how it felt when you first found out you were having a little girl, what moments you've most enjoyed with her and the times you felt especially proud of your daughter.

 4. Welcome your daughter's partner to the family.